What You Need to Know About Financial Fraud

 How do you recognize the signs of fraudulent activity when it comes to your bank account?
 We recommend you keep a close eye on your bank statements and online transactions to ensure all activity is legitimate.
 If you do have to use a check, double check for any signs of alterations.
 Receiving an unexpected checkbook or individual checks in the mail could be a sign of fraudulent activity and you should speak with your bank as soon as possible.

 Additionally, if your checkbook or individual checks go missing, you should report this immediately to your bank and keep an eye on your accounts.
-Beware of anyone who is pressuring you to send money immediately, a false sense of urgency is a social engineering tactic that is favored by criminals.
+Beware of anyone who is pressuring you to send money immediately; a false sense of urgency is a social engineering tactic that is favored by criminals.

 A proactive approach is the best approach.
 If possible, try to avoid using checks, or sending wire transfers or e-transfers to unknown contacts; it is very difficult to reverse sending money.
 Criminals want to rush your decisions, so practice slowing down and taking the time to verify and validate before sharing personal information or sending money online.